 The Mouton Vest is a coat without sleeves ... warm, windproof.
-Super-warm around the body core and totally eliminates the bulked-up feeling that is sometimes created by the sleeves of a heavy jacket.
+Super-warm around the body core and totally eliminates the bulked-up feeling that can be created by the sleeves of a heavy jacket.

+Construction is similar to that of our Mouton Jacket.
 The outside of the Vest is our own FullWeight Merino Jacquard Fabric.
 The inside of the Vest is lined with the namesake Mouton, an extremely select grade of natural lamb pelt.
 Less than 1% of American lambs have a fleece that is soft and silky enough to grade out to Mouton.
-The pelt is tanned and dyed brown, and trimmed to a uniform 5/8 inch (1.6 cm).
+The pelt is tanned and dyed brown (other colors are possible), and trimmed to a uniform 5/8 inch (1.6 cm).
 The fleece is still attached to the tanned hide, and so in effect there is a third layer -- leather -- in between the Lamb's Fleece and our Fabric.

 Inside panels of the Vest are large, solid pieces taken from the centers of the Mouton Pelts.
 Multiple pelts required to make each Vest